VR51/Ubuntu-Runscript/README.md

 - Interactive

 # Version
-Bionic.
-Released 10th Aug 2018
+Hirsute.
+Released 25th Sep 2021

 If using in a different release of Ubuntu you will need to change 'yakketti' in some of the repo lines in the code to whatever your Ubuntu release is.